Beauty x 3:

 Or, then again, maybe not.

 Because it may actually be nothing of the sort.
 There are certain tales which simply resonate.
 These particular tales touch something so basic to the human spirit that some version of them is to be found in every civilization that has ever been known to the brotherhood of man (assuming that there is such a thing as the brotherhood of man).
-Sometimes these stories are mere tale “types”, eroded by use to their lowest common denominators.
+Sometimes these stories are mere tale “types”, eroded by use to their lowest common denominators, and serve as archtypes.
 On the other hand, sometimes they develop with relatively sophisticated themes encapsulating portraits of a specific society.
-Often a specific version will spin off and endure, having taken on a life of its own.
+Often a specific version will spin off and endure, having taken on a separate life of its own.

 Just as persistent as the tales of clever peasants are the tales of the dispossessed innocent (usually stylized into a prince or princess) who must by determination, virtue and/or the making of prudent alliances struggle to regain their proper place in the world, thereby reestablishing and confirming the rightness of “things as they are”.
 Unlike the peasant tale, which seems to generate fairly spontaneously, many representatives of this form are traceable to a specific origin in some courtly “art tale”, although these were, in turn, typically based on older, oral versions.